ZER-0-NE/Real-time-Facial-Recognition/README.md

 │   ├── chillar [25 entries]

-  * We use the face_recognition module pretrained on ~3 million images and create 128-d images for our dataset using the [encode_faces.py](https://github.com/ZER-0-NE/DataScience_AbsoluteFace/blob/master/absolute_face_2/encode_faces.py) script.
+  * We use the [face_recognition](https://github.com/ageitgey/face_recognition) module pretrained on ~3 million images and create 128-d images for our dataset using the [encode_faces.py](https://github.com/ZER-0-NE/DataScience_AbsoluteFace/blob/master/absolute_face_2/encode_faces.py) script.

+  * Having set our dataset and all the dependencies installed, we run the encode_faces.py script using "python encode_faces.py --dataset dataset --encodings encodings.pickle". **If you are on **CPU, change the --detection-method argument to hog.** We then get a file named encodings.pickle with all the 128-d embeddings.

+  * After getting the embeddings, we run the [recognise_faces_video.py](https://github.com/ZER-0-NE/DataScience_AbsoluteFace/blob/master/absolute_face_2/recognize_faces_video.py) using "python recognize_faces_video.py --encodings encodings.pickle \ --output output/facerec_output.avi --display".

+  #### NOTE: The accuracy of recognition depends on the training data used.
+By data augmentation, it has been proved and verified that the accuracy would increase.
+We can employ such methods to get more accurate recognition rates though we see the recognition rate is quite high even for around ~25 images for each class.

   3. Using [face_recognition](https://github.com/ageitgey/face_recognition) module developed by Adam Geitgey